 PharmCAS will not accept unofficial (student-issued) transcripts from applicants in the 2020-2021 cycle.

-PharmCAS will be able to match July 2020 PCAT scores to applicant files in both the 2019-2020 and 2020-2021 cycles, based on the applicant’s account.
+PharmCAS will match any July 2020 PCAT scores received to applications in the 2020-2021 cycles.
 All PharmCAS applicants should continue to send their official PCAT scores to School Code 104.
-Review the Pharmacy Admission Policies section above to view school-specific PCAT policies for the remainder of the 2019-2020 admissions cycle.
+Review the Pharmacy School Directory to view school-specific PCAT requirements.

 WES is continuing to process foreign transcript evaluation reports for international (non-U.S./foreign) study and provide customer support during regular business hours.
 However, applicants with pending WES reports may experience delays in part due to slowdowns from international universities that are affected by the virus and, as a result, are shut down and not issuing documentation.
 Please contact WES to check the status of your report, if needed.